bpmn-miwg/bpmn-miwg-test-suite/README.md

 Alternatively, you may also [fork the repository](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/fork_select) on GitHub and submit test results through a [pull request](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/pull/new/master).

+Usually one day after your submission our [automated tools](https://github.com/bpmn-miwg/bpmn-miwg-tools) should have generated a [report that shows findings in your submitted files](http://tools.bpmn-miwg.cloudbees.net/).

 Note: By submitting test results you agree that they will be published under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/deed.en_CA">Creative Commons Attribution 3.0 Unported License</a>.